MichaelFroelich/FAP.NET/README.md

 3. Simply ```Thread.Sleep(-1)```, which means "sleep the maximum amount of time" and provides intermediary results.
 4. A ```Thread.Yield()``` in a while loop and this resulted in the best test results which are displayed on my site.

-Unfortunately ```Thread.Yield()``` spins the CPU... my thinking on how this function works is by asking whatever mechanism handles the threading and task callbacks to check, meaning if you had a while loop calling ```Thread.Yield()``` multiple times within a second, you'll naturally get better performance.
+Unfortunately ```Thread.Yield()``` spins the CPU... my thinking on how this function works is by asking whatever mechanism handles the threading and task callbacks to check, meaning if you had a while loop calling ```Thread.Yield()``` multiple times within a second you'll naturally get better performance.
 This really comes back to you, as the person likely using my code, and your priorities.

 If performance is the priority, I recommend an infinite loop with ```Thread.Yield()``` If resource efficiency is the priority, I recommend simply ```Thread.Sleep(-1)```